-Now offsite, hybrid and remote working are the “new normal”, online communication fatigue is affecting employee’s concentration in and motivation for online learning.
-Addressing these challenges is a priority for L&D teams who need to quickly upskill global, cross-border teams in English communication.
+Now hybrid and remote working are the new normal, online communication fatigue is affecting employees' concentration in and motivation for online learning.
+Addressing these challenges is a priority for L&D professionals who need to quickly upskill global, cross-border teams in English and communication skills at scale.

 Read on to discover practical tips to ensure your online English courses engage and motivate your employees, resulting in the skills development you need for business performance and growth.

 Reading time: 6 minutes

 Zoom fatigue.
 Have you heard of it?